-I. B ACKGROUND INFORMATION 5

-II.
-D DISASTERS IN VIETNAM 5

-1 .
-Background 5

-2 .
-Institutional Arrangements for disaster risk management in Vietnam 7

-2.1 The Global Legal Basis for Disaster Risk Management 7

-2.2 The Legal Basis for Disaster Risk Management in Vietnam 8

-3 Organizational structure for Disaster Management of Vietnam 9

-4 .
-History of Natural Disasters 11

-5 .
-Disaster mapping and zoning 17

-III.
-C OPPORTUNITIES AND CHALLENGES 18

-1 .
-OPPORTUNITIES 18

-DRM draws attention of the Communist Party and Governments from the central to the local level

-DRM is integrated into the socio-economic development plans at all sectors and levels -

-Individuals and organizations actively participate in DRM activities 18

-Capacity building for DRM staff 19

-Communication and information sharing 19

-Promoting science and technology in DRM 20

-Promoting international cooperation on disaster risk management 21

-2 .
-CHALLENGES 22

-Awareness on disaster risk reduction 22

-DRM related laws, regulations, policies and cost norms 22

-Inconsistence on the organizational structure, roles, functions and tasks of DRM agencies at all levels 24

-Disaster risk management infrastructure

-Disaster risk management planning

-Community awareness raising

-Information and communication

-Science and technology 26

-International cooperation 26

-Financial resources 26

-IV.
-KEY TASKS ON DISASTER RISK MANAGEMENT IN VIETNAM 28

-Implement the direction of the Party, Government on DMR in consistent, effective and efficient manners.
-28

-Consolidate the legal system and policies on disaster risk management 28

-Enhance the capacity of natural disaster forecasting, warning, and monitoring in a timely and reliamanner.

-Mobilize resources and efficiently use for DRM

-Enhance the state management role and capacity on DRM

-Promote science and technology and international cooperation on disaster risk management
+I. BACKGROUND INFORMATION 5 II.
+DISASTERS IN VIETNAM 5 1.
+Background 5 2.
+Institutional Arrangements for disaster risk management in Vietnam 7 2.1 The Global Legal Basis for Disaster Risk Management 7 2.2 The Legal Basis for Disaster Risk Management in Vietnam 8 3.Organizational structure for Disaster Management of Vietnam g 4.
+History of Natural Disasters 11 5.
+Disaster mapping and zoning 17 III.
+OPPORTUNITIES AND CHALLENGES 18 1.
+OPPORTUNITIES 18 DRM draws attention of the Communist Party and Governments from the central to the local level s 18 DRM is integrated into the socio-economic development plans at all sectors and levels 18 Individuals and organizations actively participate in DRM activities 19 Capacity building for DRM staff 19 Communication and information sharing 20 Promoting science and technology in DRM 22 Promoting international cooperation on disaster risk management 24 Successfully organize the 11th ASEAN Ministerial Meeting on Disaster Management and related m eetings 25 2.
+CHALLENGES 26 Rearrange the organizational structure of VDDMA 26 Awareness on disaster risk reduction 26 DRM related laws, regulations, policies and cost norms 27 Inconsistence on the organizational structure, roles, functions and tasks of DRM agencies at all lev els 28 Disaster risk management infrastructure 29 Disaster risk management planning 29 Community awareness raising 30 Information and communication 30 Science and technology 30 International cooperation 31 Financial resources 31 IV.
+KEY TASKS ON DISASTER RISK MANAGEMENT IN VIETNAM 32 Implement the direction of the Party, Government on DMR in consistent, effective and efficient m anners 32 Consolidate the legal system and policies on disaster risk management 32 Enhance the capacity of natural disaster forecasting, warning, and monitoring in a timely and relia Mobilize resources and efficiently use for DRM 33 Enhance the state management role and capacity on DRM 33 Promote science and technology and international cooperation on disaster risk management 34